Employment related questions are answered in this section and can be located under the following topics:

-This question has been addressed in the SEVP COVID-19 FAQ Document (08/07/2020 update).
-According to this document, “for the duration of the COVID-19 emergency, SEVP considers students who are working in their OPT opportunities fewer than 20 hours a week as engaged in OPT.”
+According to SEVP, “for the duration of the COVID-19 emergency, SEVP considers students who are working in their OPT opportunities fewer than 20 hours a week as engaged in OPT.”

 To date, this is the only information we have on this subject.
-Our interpretation is that this only applies to students on OPT and does not apply to students on STEM OPT.
+OIS’ interpretation is that this only applies to students on OPT and does not apply to students on STEM OPT.

 Being laid off means you have been separated from employment with no expectation or right to be rehired.
-If you are laid off, it means your employment has ended and your unemployment days will accrue if you do not find alternative employment in your field for at least 20 hours per week.
+If you are laid off, it means your employment has ended and your unemployment days will accrue if you do not find alternative employment in your field.
 If you are laid off but given severance pay, it may be difficult to precisely determine what your last day of employment is for the purposes of OPT reporting and counting unemployment days.